New Hampshire Residential Lease Agreement

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a New Hampshire residential lease must contain a lead-based paint disclosure.
+New Hampshire residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Download: New Hampshire Lead-Based Paint Disclosure Form (PDF)